Manas2030/Analyzing-movie-features-in-generating-revenue/README.md

 **Machine Learning (CSE343, ECE343)** at **Indraprastha Institute of Information Technology, Delhi**.

 ## Introduction
 The aim of our project was to predict revenue of a movieand study how different parameters like genre, title, description  keywords,  run-time,  etc,  affect  its  success.
 Through several machine learning techniques, we have tried to verifyour preconceived notions about various factors which mightbe important in determining revenue.
-We have tried severalhyperparameter tuned models to finally reach the one thatbest models our data in predicting revenues.
+We have tried several hyperparameter tuned models to finally reach the one thatbest models our data in predicting revenues.

 ## Description and Implementation Details
 We used Kaggle’s [The Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset) for our analysis.This is a labelled dataset containing entries of about 45,000 movies listed at IMDB.
 We have used the following 3 of the 7 files in the dataset for our analysis: